Why Do Cats Knead?

 Cats making biscuits are pretty darn cute, but let’s admit it — those little claws hurt when they dig into your lap over and over again.
 Kneading can take a toll on your furniture over time, too.
 You shouldn’t punish your cat for kneading, since it’s a happy and comfortable action for them, but there are ways to encourage appropriate kneading behaviors.

 To help save your furniture, it’s a great idea to cover your cat’s favorite kneading spots with a blanket, towel or other cushion cover that you don’t mind being damaged.
 You can even spray the covering with a pheromone-based spray to further encourage your cat to knead there instead of on other parts of the furniture.
-Remember, you can always chat with your vet about your cat’s kneading to find the best solution for his unique behaviors.
+Remember, you can always chat with your vet about your cat’s kneading to find the best solution for their unique behaviors.